omarhimada/bcms-frontend/README.md

 - [Base Web UI Framework](https://baseweb.design/)
 - [Apollo](https://www.apollographql.com/)

 *Also using [GraphCMS](https://graphcms.com) as the headless CMS/backend.
-You should be able to substitute this with a Strapi + GraphQL deployment though.*
+You could substitute this with a Strapi + GraphQL deployment though.*

 ## Features
 - Gallery